openharmony/communication_dsoftbus/README.md

 -   The devices between which you want to set up a connection must be in the same LAN.
 -   Before setting up a connection between two devices, you must bind the devices.
 For details about the binding process, see relevant descriptions in the Security subsystem readme file.
+-   A device can only be connected to another one device.

 ## Usage<a name="section1312121216216"></a>